Packages

 Extensive use of packages may result in many package copies across multiple places in an experience.
 In addition to individual syncing and automatic updates, you can update all copies of a package through mass updating.

-2. In the Explorer window, right-click the desired package and select Update All from the contextual menu.
+In the Explorer window or 3D viewport, right-click the desired package and select Update All.

 Automatic Updates

-To make syncing easier, you can enable a package copy to update automatically whenever a newer version is published and when it exists inside an open Studio session.
+To make syncing easier, you can set a package copy to update automatically whenever a newer version is published.
+Auto-update of the package copies will take place when a place is opened in Studio.

-2. In the Properties window, enable the AutoUpdate property.
-This property only applies to the highest level parent package in a hierarchy of nested packages, meaning automatic updates will only occur when the parent package is updated.
+In the Properties window, enable the AutoUpdate property.
+If you have nested packages, this property only applies to the highest-level parent package, meaning automatic updates only occur when the parent package is updated.

 Sharing and Access Levels